ziflex/queryconsole/README.md

 Query Console

-Simple .NET SQL console thas uses different dataproviders.
+Simple .NET SQL console can use different dataproviders.

 ##How to configure